1coderookie/Kobra2MaxInsights/docs/hardware/bed.md

 The bed consists of a 3mm aluminum [bedplate](#bedplate) with the heating coil being attached to the underside as a PCB.
 On the top surface there's a [magnetic foil](#magnetic-foil) glued onto it which then holds the [PEI plate](#pei-plate) in place.
-Next to the wiring at the left rear side of the bedplate is a sensor for measuring the z-offset and a silicone block for cleaning the nozzle.
+Next to the wiring at the right rear side of the bedplate is a sensor for measuring the z-offset and a silicone block for cleaning the nozzle.

 The following pictures show the bedplate (without the PEI plate) from the top and the underside.